• Bread Machine

 • Please read the tips section below for extra information on how to make this recipe successfully & to avoid common bread machine mistakes.

 If you liked this recipe, please leave a comment below & give us a 5 star rating.
-It is ALWAYS great to hear from someone who has enjoyed our recipes!!!
+Jump to comment section

 • The tips below are for bread machine “novices”.
 Hopefully, these tips will help you to maximize the success of your potato bread.

-• Click on our “print recipe” link if you want to print out this recipe.
+• Click on this “print recipe” link if you want to print out this recipe.
 It includes all of the recipe’s ingredients and instructions.
-However, the recipe print function does not include our tips section.
+However, the recipe print function does not include my tips section.
 Please read the tips section in order to avoid common recipe problems.

-• This recipe is part of our series on easy Bread Machine Recipes.
+• This recipe is part of Bread Dad’s series on easy Bread Machine Recipes such as banana bread, extra soft white bread and French bread.

 • WARNING – You need to use DRY potato flakes when making this recipe.
 Reconstituted flakes (with water) will add too much moisture and the bread will come out soggy and/or the bread top could collapse.
 This is the number #1 error when people make this recipe (as they mistakenly use moist mashed potatoes versus using the required dry potato flakes).

 • Be aware that old potato flakes (if not in an airtight container) can pick up moisture from the air.
-This may throw off recipes by adding too much liquid.
+This can throw off recipes by adding too much liquid.
 Extra liquid (beyond what is called for in a recipe) can result in bread collapses, misshapen tops, etc. You should keep your potato flakes in airtight containers in order to avoid potential moisture contamination from the air.

 • I like to include a “hint” of rosemary in my potato bread in order to add a little extra flavor.
 Other flavor possibilities include black or white pepper, Italian seasoning, diced chives, etc.

-• Use FRESH ingredients (i.e. flour) for the best results.
+• Use FRESH ingredients (e.g. flour) for the best results.
 Ingredients that have been sitting in the pantry for months can become stale or pick up weird smells & flavors.
-Try to keep your ingredients (i.e. flour) in airtight containers in order to extend their shelf life.

 • Do not remove any of the salt from the recipe.
-Otherwise, the yeast will cause the dough to rise higher (and faster) than expected and you are more likely to suffer bread problems (i.e. dough overflowing the bread pan or a bread top that collapses or is misshapen).
+Otherwise, the yeast will cause the dough to rise higher (and faster) than expected and you are more likely to suffer bread problems (e.g. dough overflowing the bread pan or a bread top that collapses or is misshapen).

 • Do not place the salt next to the yeast (as this will kill the yeast).
-I like to place the yeast in the middle of the bread pan (in the “indent” mentioned above) and the salt next to one of the sides of the bread pan (away from the yeast).
+I like to place the yeast in the middle of the bread pan (in the “pocket” mentioned above) and the salt next to one of the sides of the bread pan (away from the yeast).

 • Do not open the lid of the bread machine during the baking cycle.
 This will release the heat and cause baking problems.